jjvanzon/Circular-Language-Spec-Plans/Circle Language Spec Plan/2. Future/Sub-Projects/Automatic Diagram Organization Spec Ideas.md

 Part of it could be documenting ideas about diagram metrics that are only in my head and ones derived from a prototype the of diagram drawing engine I made.

+Topics are e.g.:

+- Curved lines
+- Bundling of lines

 An option to ignore fixed logical residence would be welcome.
 In that case the fixed logical residence might only be pointed out with an empty reference to the imaginary residence.
 That way automatic containment will work, but publically-accessible classes are still available with just the namespace qualifier. (-> Lower Contents)